ssahibsingh/React_E-Commerce/README.md

 ## Feedback

-If you have any feedback, please reach out to me at snone181@gmail.com
+If you have any feedback, please reach out to me [here](https://ssahibsingh.github.io/#contact)